 More than food is available at the market.
 There are also tables heaped with assorted goods.
 Jewelry and pearls sit next to pots and brooms, while other tables are piled high with clothing, packaged foods, handmade items, and almost anything else imaginable.
 Haggling, laughter, and chit-chat fill the air with a cheerful noise.
 Tourists and locals alike enjoy hunting for unique treasures among the stalls.
 The market even offers services, such as tailoring, beauty parlors, massage parlor, boutiques, and pawnshops.

-There are so many things to see and do in Dumaguete, but the public market provides a great way to meet locals, find wonderful food, do some shopping, and just soak in the scenery and life of the city.
-For anyone who enjoys the culture or food of the Philippines, Dumaguete’s public market should be one of their must-see destinations.
+There are so many things to see and do in Dumaguete, but the market provides a great way to meet locals, find wonderful food, do some shopping, and just soak in the scenery and life of the city.
+For anyone who enjoys the culture or food of the Philippines, Dumaguete’s market should be one of their must-see destinations.